bulkan/sagasu/README.md

 `./bin/sagasu.ts list`

-Search for a user by `alias`
+Search for a `user` by `name`

-`./bin/sagasu.ts search --type user --field alias --query Rose`
+`./bin/sagasu.ts search --contentType user --field name --query Rose`

+Search `ticket` by `description`

+`./bin/sagasu.ts search --contentType tickets --field description --query Nostrud`

+Search `organizations` by `domain_names`

+`./bin/sagasu.ts search --t organizations --field domain_names --query marqet`

 ## Notes

-* Search is performed as strings. i.e numbers & booleans are converted to a string.
+* Search is performed as strings. i.e arrays, numbers, booleans and dates are converted to a string.
+  Search is just "does this `string` contain the `query` anywhere".
+Searching for the value `1` in `_id` fields will match `10`, `100`.
 * No joining of data is done i.e finding all tickets belonging to a user.
 * Instead of processing the JSON files directly I could have also imported the data into a database like SQLite.